The Costa Blanca or White Coast extends along the eastern coast of Spain (approximately in the middle) and covers the province of Alicante.

 Although we concentrate primarily on the Costa Blanca we also have a guide to the two biggest Spanish cities – the capital Madrid and second city Barcelona – a visit to both of these cities is essential for anyone visiting Spain.

 Further south comes the Costa Almeria with resorts and towns such as Mojacar, Garrucha, Roquetas de Mar, Almeria and Almerimar.

-Even further south are the famous tourist destinations along the Costa del Sol coast.
+Even further south are the famous tourist destinations in Andalucia, be sure to see our travel guide on the Costa del Sol resorts.